 - Anticipating pitfalls is a fundamental part of the clinical side of medicine and a physician just starting should apply that same thinking to establishing a private practice.
 Find out what it’s like from a doctor who has done it.

-Learn how to overcome common private practice hassles
+Learn to overcome common private practice hassles

 - Working in private practice hardly precludes hassles, but it does give physicians choices when fighting them off.
-Find out what can be done to take the edge off of some of medicine’s biggest headaches.
+Find out what can be done to take the edge off some of medicine’s biggest headaches.

 - Physicians building private practices have more to think about than starting an office and providing care.
 Doctors each have an individual brand that will help determine their success.
 Learn some basics about how to define, support and promote your brand.